Fritz Mandl: Private life

-In 1921, Mandl married firstly to Helene Hella Strauss (born 1899), aged only 21.
+In 1921, Mandl married Helene Hella Strauss (born 1899), aged 21.
 They divorced after only six weeks.
-In 1933, he married secondly to, Hedwig "Hedy" Kiesler, when she was aged 18.
-She was an Austrian actress who had sparked controversy after her appearance in the infamous film Ecstasy (1933), in which she appeared nude for a few seconds and reportedly simulated sexual intercourse and orgasm.
+His second marriage, in 1933, was to 18-year-old Hedwig "Hedy" Kiesler (later Hedy Lamarr).
+She was an Austrian actress who had sparked controversy after her appearance in the film Ecstasy (1933), in which she appeared nude for a few seconds and reportedly simulated sexual intercourse and orgasm.

-Mandl required her to convert to Catholicism, which she did at their wedding in the Vienna Karlskirche.
+Mandl required Kiesler to convert to Catholicism, which she did at their wedding in the Vienna Karlskirche.
 (Both of Kiesler's parents were born Jewish, though her mother converted to Catholicism at some point.)
 Mandl is rumoured to have attempted to bring a halt to her acting career in Germany.
 He reportedly spent US$280,000 ($ in dollars) in an unsuccessful attempt to suppress the film Ecstasy by purchasing every existing print.
 In her autobiography, Ecstasy and Me, Kiesler described Mandl as extremely controlling.
 She wrote that she escaped from him by disguising herself as a maid and fleeing to Paris, where she obtained a divorce.
-Kiesler would later become known as Hedy Lamarr and became a major star in Hollywood.
-They had no children.
+As Hedy Lamarr, Kiesler became a major star in Hollywood.
+The couple had no children.

-In 1939, Mandl married thirdly to Herta Anna Wrany (born 1911), with whom he moved to Argentina in 1938.
-It was the first time had a true family life whilst following business interests in Argentina.
+In 1939, Mandl's third marrage was to Herta Anna Wrany (born 1911), with whom he moved to Argentina in 1938.
+It was the first time he had a true family life whilst following business interests in Argentina.
 There are two children from this marriage;